segment-boneyard/redis-batch/README.md

 YMMV.

 ## Commands supported
 Redis-batch only supports "write" commands that make sense to be batched.
 Of the 150+ Redis commands, redis-batch is only intended to support 34.
+Currently it supports 12.
 Not all of them are supported yet, feel free to pull request!

 #### Incrementing
 - [x] decr, decrby